Peppebalzanoo/SDL3-tutorials-cpp/README.md

 This repository is organized with each tutorial in its own directory:

-This repository is organized with each tutorial in its own directory:

 ```
 SDL3 Project/
 ├── 01-sdl-basics/                     # Basic SDL3 window creation and BMP loading